kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

    - The **spec.serviceBindingRef** and **spec.usedBy** fields are required. **spec.serviceBindingRef** points to the ServiceBinding you have just created and **spec.usedBy** points to the `orders-service` Deployment.
 More specifically, **spec.usedBy** refers to the name of the Deployment and the cluster-specific [UsageKind CR](/components/service-catalog/#custom-resource-usage-kind) (`kind: deployment`) that defines how Secrets should be injected to `orders-service` microservice when creating a ServiceBinding.

    - The **spec.parameters.envPrefix.name** field is optional.
-It adds a prefix to all environment variables injected in a Secret to the microservice when creating a ServiceBinding.
-In our example, **envPrefix** is `REDIS_`, so all environmental variables will follow the `REDIS_{env}` naming pattern.
+On creating a ServiceBinding, it adds a prefix to all environment variables injected in a Secret to the microservice.
+In our example, **envPrefix** is `REDIS_`, so all environment variables will follow the `REDIS_{env}` naming pattern.

      > **TIP:** It is considered good practice to use **envPrefix**.
 In some cases, a microservice must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

 4. Check that the ServiceBindingUsage CR was created.
-The last condition in the CR status should state `Ready True`:
+This is indicated by the last condition in the CR status being `Ready True`:

    ```bash
    kubectl get servicebindingusage orders-service -n orders-service -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"
    ```

- If you want to see the Secret details and retrieve them from the ServiceBinding, run this command:
+ To see the Secret details and retrieve them from the ServiceBinding, run this command:

     ```bash
     kubectl get secret orders-service -n orders-service -o go-template='{{range $k,$v := .data}}{{printf "%s: " $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{"\n"}}{{end}}'